-You can’t choose whether you want preferential voting, although in the Senate, you can let one of the parties choose who gets your preferences for you.
+You can’t choose whether you want preferential voting in the House of Representatives but on the Senate ballot paper, you can decide how many preferences you want to indicate.
 For more information about this, see our information on voting for the Senate.

 If there is an independent or small party candidate who has policies which matter to you, you can vote for them first and then vote for your preferred major party candidate second or further down your preferences.
 While an independent or small party candidate is less likely to be elected, your interest in their policies will be recorded if you give them your first preference.
 When a candidate campaigning on a particular issue gets a lot of votes, the major parties may take note and pay more attention to that issue in future.

 The election count almost always relies on preference votes.
-This is because preferences are used when none of the candidates reach 50%+1 of the total vote ( it’s rare for this to happen).
+In the House of Representatives, preferences are used when none of the candidates reach 50%+1 of the total vote (which is common).
 All the number 1 votes are counted first.
 If none of the candidates reach 50%+1 of the total vote in this first count, the candidate with the least number of votes is eliminated.
 The eliminated candidate’s preferences are then distributed to remaining candidates and counted as full votes.
 This process is continued until a candidate reaches 50%+1 of the total count If your number two candidate has been eliminated then your third preference will be counted as a full vote.
 The likelihood of your preferences being counted is high, it is therefore important that your ticket is a true reflection of your preferred choices.

 Watch our video on voting in the House of Representatives here.

 The House of Representatives ballot is the light green paper.